Cleveland Divorce and Separation Attorney Guides You through the Process

 What ways can I end my marriage in Ohio?

 Ohio provides three ways to end a marriage: legal separation, divorce and dissolution of marriage.
 To obtain a dissolution or a divorce you must be an Ohio resident for at least the past six months.
 There is no residency requirement to obtain a legal separation.
-Michael C. Asseff Attorney at Law offers mediation services to help you save your marriage.
+The Law Office of Michael C. Asseff Attorney at Law offers mediation services to help you save your marriage.
 If you know your marriage cannot be saved, he helps you select the best way to end your marriage and guides you through each step of the process.
-Mr. Asseff also handles mediation, to save clients the stress and cost of a court battle.

 What is legal separation?

-Legal separation does not end the marriage but alters the relationship and lets the court issue orders regarding equitable division of property, spousal support, parental rights including child custody and other family law matters.
-Although the parties remain married, they live in separate homes following a legal separation.
-This process is binding and both parties must follow the orders of the court or face civil and criminal penalties.
+Legal separation does not end the marriage but alters the relationship and lets the court issue orders regarding equitable division of property, spousal support, parental rights including child custody and child support.
+Although the parties remain married, they typically live in separate homes following a legal separation, although this is not required.
+The process is binding and both parties must follow the orders of the court or face civil and criminal penalties.

 What is divorce?